 - 9 students accepted per year.

 - Dietetic Technology students are required to complete 30 hours of volunteer time in order to graduate from the program.
-Please contact Program Manager for instructions.
+Please contact Program Director for instructions.
 Volunteer hours are defined as time spent in a nutrition related activity outside of classroom or supervised practice/practicum hours.
 The student is required to submit a Volunteer Hour Verification form for each volunteer activity and a summary of Volunteer Hours upon completion of the 30 hours.
 The 30 hours must be completed at a minimum of 6 different sites.

 - Student must pass criminal background check BCI prior to admission into DTP as specified.